mosip/commons/design/kernel/kernel-authn.md

 - These are the actual human users.

-- These actors exists in LDAP or in Database.
+- Users are provided with Username Password

-2. Applications
+2. Clients

 - These are the applications like Registration client, IDA etc.,

-- Applications are provided with credentials like applicationid & secret-key
+- Applications are provided with client_credentials like clientid & secret-key

 **Implementing Auth in the web services**